wp-plugins/bm-custom-login/readme.txt

 A simple way to customise the login screen on your wordpress install.
 There are a number of advantages to using this plugin:

 1. Using a plugin means the changes stay when you upgrade
-1. Clients love finishing touches like this on web design jobs
+1. It's an easy way to add a little polish to your web design jobs
-1. Chicks dig blokes with groovy login screens

 There is a flickr group for showing off your custom logins, or for getting inspiration for your own creations.
 You can see it on flickr - http://www.flickr.com/groups/bm-custom-login/